woodRock/probable-dollop/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Tutorial from Flutter Docs

+Currently this project is an implementation of the [tutorial](https://docs.flutter.dev/get-started/codelab ) from the flutter docs.

 ## Setup Development environment

 First we install the java sdk.